smeagol002/guacamole-gateway-client/projects/remote-desktop/README.md

     /**
       * 2 Methods below.
       *
-      * 1 is authentication handled at the gateway guacamole-lite-ts and browser is agnostic
+      * 1 is authentication handled at the gateway guacamole-gateway-ts and browser is agnostic
       * to the connection parameters.
 This is useful if you have all the data at the gateway.
       *
       * 2 is simpler as you can see the connection parameters here.